gaining/VIOFO-Bind-Mount/README.md

-# VIOFO-Bind-Mount
-Bind VIOFO dashcam folder into DCIM with remount-safe logic 📦 VIOFO Bind Mount Module
+# 📦 VIOFO Bind Mount Module

 A universal Android root module that bind-mounts the VIOFO dashcam video folder into DCIM for easier access by gallery apps, file managers, and media tools.

-Supports:
+## 🚀 Supported Root Managers

-Magisk
+- Magisk
-KernelSU Next
+- KernelSU Next
-APatch
+- APatch

+---

-🎯 What it does
+## 🎯 What it does

 This module creates a live mirror of: